HimachalLad/ReadLiveStocks/README.md

 - Mid Caps
 - Small Caps

-Predict the stocks you should risk investing in.
+Predict the stocks you can risk investing in.